RedlineREDLINE

 TL;DR

-• The biggest landlord red flags are split between behavior (how they act before signing) and paperwork (what's actually in the lease).
+• The biggest landlord red flags split between behavior (how they act before signing) and paperwork (what's actually in the lease).

 • Severity tiers: High risk means walk away or rewrite.
 Medium risk means push back.
 Low risk means know what you signed.